mikecann/clouds-and-edges/README.md

 This project is very much a Proof of Concept.
 It works but there are a great many known (and likely unknown) issues.

-For interested readers im going to detail the biggest points below.
+For interested readers im going to detail the biggest problems below.

-### Async and Cloudflare Workers

-- can things run in the background?

 ### Limited Queries